Mumsy, Nanny, Sonny and Girly

-Mumsy, Nanny, Sonny, and Girly, released as Girly outside the United Kingdom, is a 1970 British horror-comedy film.
-The film originated as a dream project for renowned cinematographer-turned-director Freddie Francis, who wanted the opportunity to direct a film over which he had complete creative control, instead of working on assignment from a studio (as was the case with his previous directorial efforts).
-Francis teamed with writer Brian Comport to build the movie around Oakley Court, which Francis had used for exterior shots in previous films.
-The script was based on a two-act play by Maisie Mosco titled Happy Family, which was adapted into a novella by screenwriter Brian Comport as "Mumsy, Nanny, Sonny, and Girly".
-Although the film fared poorly in British cinemas, it enjoyed a brief, successful run in North America, then achieved status as a cult film.
+Mumsy, Nanny, Sonny and Girly (released as Girly outside the United Kingdom) is a 1970 British comedy horror film directed by Freddie Francis and starring Michael Bryant, Ursula Howells, Pat Heywood, Howard Trevor and Vanessa Howard.

+Francis wanted the opportunity to direct a film over which he had complete creative control, instead of working on assignment from a studio (as was the case with his previous directorial efforts).
+He teamed with writer Brian Comport to build the film around Oakley Court, which Francis had used for exterior shots in previous films.
+The script was based on a two-act play by Maisie Mosco titled Happy Family, which was adapted into a novella by screenwriter Brian Comport as Mumsy, Nanny, Sonny and Girly.
+Although the film fared poorly in British cinemas, it enjoyed a brief, successful run in North America, and subsequently achieved status as a cult film.

+In the film, four inhabitants of a secluded manor house in England amuse themselves with a bizarre role-playing game.

 Plot

 Four individuals live in a secluded manor house in the English countryside, where they engage in an elaborate role-playing fantasy called The Game.
-In The Game, each individual assumes the role of a member in a "happy" family, completely subsuming his or her individual personality to the point that each individual is known only by the identity he or she is playing: Mumsy (the mother, Ursula Howells), Nanny (the nanny, Pat Heywood), Sonny (the son, played by Howard Trevor), and Girly (the daughter, Vanessa Howard).
-The Game is built around a set of strictly enforced yet ill-defined rules, and the principal one is "Rule No. 1: Play the Game."
+In The Game, each individual assumes the role of a member in a "happy" family, completely subsuming his or her individual personality to the point that each individual is known only by the identity he or she is playing: Mumsy (the mother), Nanny (the nanny), Sonny (the son) and Girly (the daughter).
+The Game is built around a set of strictly enforced yet ill-defined rules, and the principal one is "Rule No. 1: Play the Game".

 As a part of The Game, the teenaged Sonny and Girly regularly venture to more populated areas, where the pair use Girly to lure men back to the manor house.
-Once there, the men are dressed like schoolboys and forcibly indoctrinated into The Game, assuming the roles of "New Friends."
-Those who refuse are "sent to the Angels"—a euphemism for being ritualistically murdered in scenarios built around playground games, which Sonny routinely records on a 16mm movie camera so that the family can enjoy the resultant snuff film.
+Once there, the men are dressed like schoolboys and forcibly indoctrinated into The Game, assuming the roles of "New Friends".
+Those who refuse are "sent to the Angels"—a euphemism for being ritualistically murdered in scenarios built around playground games, which Sonny routinely records on a 16 mm camera so that the family can enjoy the resultant snuff film.

-One night, Girly and Sonny stake out a swinging London party, where they encounter a male prostitute (Michael Bryant) and his latest client (Imogen Hassall).
+One night, Girly and Sonny stake out a Swinging London party, where they encounter a male prostitute and his latest client.
 An instant attraction develops between Girly and the man, who convinces his client to accompany the siblings for a night of carousing.
 Girly and Sonny take the couple to a playground, where they murder the woman by throwing her from a large slide.
-The next morning, Sonny and Girly convince the hungover man that he murdered the woman after a night of heavy drinking, and they convince him to return to the manor with them.
-The prostitute—rechristened "New Friend"—is outfitted in schoolboy clothes and subjected to an indeterminate period of torment "playing the game," during which he is repeatedly presented with his client's body as a reminder that the family has incriminating information about him.
+The next morning, Sonny and Girly convince the hungover man that he murdered the woman after a night of heavy drinking, and they persuade him to return to the manor with them.
+The prostitute—rechristened "New Friend"—is outfitted in schoolboy clothes and subjected to an indeterminate period of torment "playing the game", during which he is repeatedly presented with his client's body as a reminder that the family has incriminating information about him.